-Obtain your Easylogin Username & Create a Password
+Obtain your Easylogin Username Canvas & Create a Password learning software used at NCC.

-Upon acceptance to the college or registration for classes, an email from the Community College System of NH (CCSNH) will be sent to your personal email account(s).
+Upon acceptance to the college or registration for classes, an email from the Community College System of NH where you'll interact with your (CCSNH) will be sent to your personal email account(s).